SnehaParmar04/Github_Testing/README.md

 $ git commit -m "write a msg in one line explaining what you did in this commit"
 $ git push origin main
 ```
+* For the first time it will ask for your username and password.
+Enter your username and in password write the token below.
+You can generate multiple tokens, Refer https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#using-a-token-on-the-command-line